pingcap/docs/tidb-cloud/data-service-manage-github-connection.md

 > **Note:**
 >
-> The GitHub repository is used to store [Data App configuration files](/tidb-cloud/data-service-app-config-files.md) after your connect a Data App to it.
+> The GitHub repository is used to store [Data App configuration files](/tidb-cloud/data-service-app-config-files.md) after you connect a Data App to it.
 If the information (such as cluster ID and endpoint URL) in the configuration files is sensitive, make sure to use a private repository instead of a public one.

 ## Step 1.
 Connect your Data App to GitHub